Rylorx/web102_prework/README.md

 * [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
 * [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
 * [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [ ] The website also contains statistics about the total number of games present on the website.

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!

-* [] The application displays the most unfunded game, that requires more funding
+* [ ] The application displays the most unfunded game, that requires more funding.

-* [] Further, the information section contains perfect grammar that automatically updates as more games are added or removed from the website
+* [ ] Further, the information section contains perfect grammar that automatically updates as more games are added or removed from the website.

+* [ ] Lastly, the most major feature that I added to this application was a search bar bonus feature.
+This allows you to type out any game and the website will immediately update the list of games present.

 ## Video Walkthrough